 A search engine is the main starting point for most people looking for a product or service on the web.
-Just think of the amount of times you have used Google to find an item of interest to you.
-Indeed think of the amount of times you have searched for your own product or service hoping to see your own site at the top of the listings.
+Just think of the number of times you have used Google to find an item of interest to you.
+Indeed think of the number of times you have searched for your own product or service hoping to see your own site at the top of the listings.
 If your site wasn’t there then you need to do something about it.

 Search Optimisation Must be part of your Marketing Plan.